Everything your rabbit would tell you if they could talk

 (Image credit: Getty Images)

 Rabbits love hay.
 But not just any hay.
-The best rabbit hay, which is dry, clean, and packed full of fiber and protein, like timothy or meadow hay which is known for being fresh and pleasant smelling.
+They like hay that is dry, clean, and packed full of fiber and protein, such as timothy or meadow hay, which is known for being fresh and pleasant smelling.

 Munching on this hay will help to keep their digestive system in good order and their forever-growing teeth working, too.